jasonkneen/TiExpansionFiles/tiexpansionfiles/README.md

 	* Arguments:
 		* `fileDescriptors` (object): a dictionary containing the description of the expansion files uploaded to the Play Store.
 The dictionary must contain a `mainFile` property, and it can contain an optional `patchFile` property.
 These correspond respectively to the main and patch file descriptors for the expansion files uploaded to the Play Store.
 Each file descriptor must contain a `version` and a `size` property.
 The `version` property corresponds to the version of the APK with which the expansion file has been uploaded.
 The `size` argument is the size in bytes of the file (this information is used for zip file verification).
 	* return: nothing

 * `getDownloadedFilePaths()`: gets the actual paths of the downloaded expansion files.
 	* Arguments: none
 	* return: a dictionary containing the following properties:
 		* `mainFile` (string): local path of the main expansion file
 		* `patchFile` (string): local path of the patch expansion file

+* `listAllFilesInMain()`: gets a list of the files contained in the main expansion file
+    * Arguments: none
+    * return: an array containing a list of all the paths of the files contained in the main expansion file

+* `listAllFilesInPatch()`: gets a list of the files contained in the main expansion file
+    * Arguments: none
+    * return: an array containing a list of all the paths of the files contained in the patch expansion file

+* `getFileFromMain(path)`: gets a `TiExpansionFiles.File` object representing a file contained (and zipped) in the main expansion file, providing direct access to it, without needin to first decompressing the expansion file.
+    * Arguments:
+        * `path` (string): the path inside of the **main** zip expansion file
+    * return: a `TiExpansionFiles.File` object

+* `getFileFromPatch(path)`: gets a `TiExpansionFiles.File` object representing a file contained (and zipped) in the patch expansion file, providing direct access to it, without needin to first decompressing the expansion file.
+    * Arguments:
+        * `path` (string): the path inside of the **patch** zip expansion file
+    * return: a `TiExpansionFiles.File` object

 ### Constants

 * Download state constants: the `downloaderStateChanged` event will report one of the following states through the `state` property of the event object.